viperproject/gobra-book/src/04/sort.md

 ``` go
 {{#include ./sort.go:LessDoc}}
 ```
-To implement the interface, one must implement these ghost methods, or equivalently proof the lemmas that the ordering is [connected](https://en.wikipedia.org/wiki/Connected_relation) and transitive.
+To implement the interface, one must implement these ghost methods, or equivalently prove the lemmas that the ordering is [connected](https://en.wikipedia.org/wiki/Connected_relation) and transitive.

 ``` go
 {{#include ./sort.go:InterfaceLessIsConnected}}